Travel to Mexico during Covid-19: What you need to know before you go - Local News 8

 The basics

 Mexico is open to travelers.
 There is no need to provide a negative PCR test or quarantine on arrival, though most resorts ask guests to complete health questionnaires.
 The land border between Mexico and the US is closed.
-That closure was recently extended through February 21, and nonessential land travel is banned.
+That closure was extended through February 21, according to a recent tweet from the Department of Homeland Security, and nonessential land travel is banned.
 However, air travel is allowed.

 What’s on offer